 If a client already has their own resources and doesn’t need a turnkey solution, they still can augment their product through API.
-Access via API to vegetation indices is not limited to the four default indices on EOS Crop Monitoring.
+Access via API to vegetation indices is not limited to the four default indices on EOSDA Crop Monitoring.
 These also include a comprehensive set of GNDVI, NDWI, SAVI, OSAVI, ARVI, EVI, VARI, LAI, NBR, SIPI, GCI, NDSI, ISTACK, as well as any other custom indices needed.

 Green Normalized Difference Vegetation Index (GNDVI)

 The GNDVI index is a modification of NDVI and it also uses near-infrared but substitutes VIS green for VIS red (540 to 570 nm).

 Formula: GNDVI = (NIR – GREEN) / (NIR + GREEN)

 Key fact: GNDVI measures chlorophyll content more accurately than NDVI.

 When to use: to detect wilted or aging crops and to measure nitrogen content in leaves when an extreme red channel is not available, monitor vegetation with dense canopies or at maturity stages.